 The doc, written by attorney Brian Oxman, outlines Murray's treatment and the medical emergency that ended in Michael Jackson's death.

 According to the document, Michael had "neurological, pulmonary, and anemia signs over several weeks prior to his death.
 In May and June, 2009, Michael Jackson was confused, easily frightened, unable to remember, obsessive, and disoriented."
 Oxman goes on: "He had impaired memory, loss of appetite, and absence of energy.
-He was cold and shivering during the summer rehearsals for his show ..."
+He was cold and shivering during for his show ..."

 Oxman claims these problems were caused by Dr. Murray administering a "polypharmacy" of drugs (multiple meds) to Michael.
 And Oxman claims, Dr. Murray "ignored the signs of Michael Jackson's pulmonary inflammation, brain swelling, and anemia."